‘Jeremiah Johnson’ With Bill Simmons, Chris Ryan, and Bill’s Dad

 Did we ever see Del Q again in another movie?

 He did not have much of a credit.
+Yeah, this is

 this did not lead to him getting his own show.

-He was probably a lot of things where he's in Dave.
+he was probably a lot of things where he's in Dave.

+Oh, so shout out to that.
 He's in Miami Vice season five, episode 16, Victim of Circumstance.

 Oh, Bill, you must remember that one.
+I don't remember that one.

+I'm bad on season five.
 Yeah, and that's pretty much it.

 Next category, Dad, Cruz or Hanks.